samyarsadat/crypto_printer_v2/README.md

 **To stop the code you can close the terminal or hold the `ctrl` key and then press `c` on the keyboard. now you can release the `ctrl` key.
 (Or basically `ctrl + c`)**

 **To test the printer, instead of typing `python3 crypto_printer_V2.py` type `python3 printertest.py`**

+# Modifing the code :
+### Opening the code in the thonny python IDE :

+The thonny python IDE by default comes with Raspberry Pi OS.
+You can view, edit and run python codes with thonny.
+To open the main code for this project open the file manager on the pi.
+The file managers icon looks like this :